adamsjoe/Data_Analytics_On_The_Web/NOTES.md

 Fortunatley, google's public dataset also contains a New York bourghs, zone names, bourgh and geography spatial data.
 This dataset is called __new_york_taxi_trips &#8594; taxi_zome_geom__

- n order to test this dataset, first I found a record which had a null bourrgh and a longitude and latitude (for brevity I have not shown all the colums here):
+In order to test this dataset, first I found a record which had a null bourrgh and a longitude and latitude (for brevity I have not shown all the colums here):
 |borough|...|latitude |longitude|location              |
 |:-:    |:-:|:-:      |:-:      |:-:                   |
 |null   |...|40.680088|-73.94398|(40.680088, -73.94398)|